krtanaka/eds_workshop/data/README.md

 **SENSOR_DATASET:** The institution where the dataset originated from.
 This is not used in EDS, but is included as a reference for users that are interested in where the data comes from.

-**FREQUENCY:** This can be found in the ERDDAP metadata (SCREENSHOT).
+**FREQUENCY:** This can be found in the ERDDAP metadata.
 The current options are Climatology, Monthly, 8day, Daily.

 **URL:** The url of the host where the data is downloaded from.
 We currently only download from two ERDDAP servers: OceanWatch (https://oceanwatch.pifsc.noaa.gov/erddap/) and CoastWatch ((https://coastwatch.pifsc.noaa.gov/erddap/)